ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/first_config/guide.en-gb.md

 > [!primary]
 >
-> The name of an Email Pro service in the OVHcloud Control Panel begins with *emailpro-*, contains part of your NIC handle, and ends with a figure (1 for the first Email Pro service installed, 2 for the second, etc.).
+> The name of an Email Pro service in the OVHcloud Control Panel begins with *emailpro-*, contains part of your NIC handle, and ends with a number (1 for the first Email Pro service installed, 2 for the second, etc.).
 >

 ### Step 2: Add your domain name

 If you have just ordered your Email Pro service, a window will automatically pop up, prompting you to `Add a domain`{.action}.
-If the window does not pop up, go to the `Associated domains`{.action} tab, then click on the `Add a domain`{.action} button.
+If the window does not appear, go to the `Associated domains`{.action} tab, then click on the `Add a domain`{.action} button.

-You will need to choose from:
+You will need to choose an option:

 - **Select a domain from the list**.
 Only the domain names that you manage are displayed in the OVHcloud Control Panel.
-If the domain name is registered with OVHcloud but does not appear in your Control Panel, you will need to add it with the option to "Enter a domain name not managed by your OVHcloud account"
+If the domain name is registered with OVHcloud but does not appear in your Control Panel, you will need to add it with the option to "Enter a domain name not managed by your OVHcloud account".
-- **Enter a domain name that is not managed by your OVHcloud** account.
-Choose this option if the domain name concerned is registered with OVHcloud, but configurable from another OVHcloud Control Panel, **or** if your domain name is registered with another registrar.
+- **Enter a domain name that is not managed by your OVHcloud account**.
+Choose this option if the domain name concerned is registered with OVHcloud, but configurable from another customer account, **or** if your domain name is registered with another registrar.
 You will need to be able to modify the domain name’s configuration (its DNS zone) in order for the Email Pro service to work correctly.

 Once you have selected an option, click on the `Next`{.action} button.